ybnd/vis3d/README.md

      ```matlab
      addpath(genpath('vis3d/ML'));
      ```
+3. Thorlabs' MATLAB OCT API is not included in this repository because its licensing terms are unknown.
+To work with Thorlabs' `.oct` files, include this package in `vis3d/__external`.

-3. You should be done!
+4. You should be done!
 There's a [tutorial](ML/examples/tutorial.md) with some super small example images.